-Shoulder dystocia, a birth injury, can cause devastating and life-long consequences for a child.
+Brachial Plexus Injury is a birth injury which can cause devastating and life-long consequences for a child.

 Wrong techniques can cause nerve damage in the bundle of nerves called the brachial plexus in the baby’s shoulder.
-Brachial plexus is a loss of movement, motor skills and weakness in the baby’s arm caused by the following:
+Damage to the Brachial plexus can cause impairment or loss of movement and motor skills, as well as weakness in the baby’s arm and hand.
+This type can be caused by the following:

 - A doctor pulling on the infant’s head and neck inappropriately